olaviinha/FinnStonks/README.md

 Made for my own purposes, so it is quite literally a _personal_ equity portfolio monitor.
 Probably best suited for _European sunday micro-investor hobbyists_ alike, who don't do daily/weekly trading, but are still interested in keeping an eye on their assets on a daily/weekly basis.

+In short, it turns a simple `stocks.txt` containing your asset purchases and sales into this:

 ![PEPM](https://storage.googleapis.com/olaviinha/github/pepm/pepm1.jpg)
 FINNSTONKS PEPM.
 Columns: owned shares, EUR invested, EUR changed since purchase, percent changed since purchase, daily change history for the previous 3 days in percent.

+## Used APIs and how to obtain required API key

 FPEPM uses two APIs:
 - European Central Bank's [Foreign exchange rates API](https://exchangeratesapi.io) for up-to-date real-time USD to EUR conversion.
 - Bloomberg's
 [Market and Financial News API](https://rapidapi.com/apidojo/api/bloomberg-market-and-financial-news) for up-to-date real-time stock prices.

 Bloomberg's API was chosen for stock data for two reasons probably worth mentioning:
 - It contains multiple exchanges worldwide, most importantly Nasdaq Helsinki and Nasdaq First North.
 - It supports fetching market information of multiple companies with a single call, which is pretty neat when your usage is limited to 500 monthly API calls.

-FPEPM also includes a simple alarm feature: if any of your stocks drops below a set percentage limit (e.g. `-4`) every day for 3 consecutive days, it is highlighted on page with an alarm.

-## API access
+### Obtain API key

-**The API used to fetch stock prices requires an API key.**
+Bloomberg's Market and Financial News API requires an API key.

 Register for a [RapidAPI](https://rapidapi.com) account and subscribe to [Bloomberg Market and Financial News API](https://rapidapi.com/apidojo/api/bloomberg-market-and-financial-news) to